chris443-a11/Get_My_Kernel_Format/README.md

 # How to Process a `boot.img` Using GitHub Actions

-This tutorial will guide you through the steps to process a `boot.img` file using a GitHub Action.
-The workflow will download the `boot.img`, extract information about the kernel format, and save the output to a file.
+This tutorial will guide you through the steps to get your kernel format using GitHub Actions.

 ## Step 1: Fork the Repository